vaniasetia/MscBoot2/README.md

 The aim of this project is to analyze data from the [NIH Chest X-ray Dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) and train a CNN to classify a given Chest X-Ray for the presence or absence of pneumonia.

 ## Dataset Background
 The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
 The dataset contains two kinds of chest X-ray Images: NORMAL and PNEUMONIA, which are stored in two folders.
-In the PNEUMONIA folder, two types of specifc PNEUMONIA can be recognized by the fle name: BACTERIA and VIRUS.The dataset provided to you for this project was curated by the NIH specifically to address the problem of a lack of large x-ray datasets with ground truth labels to be used in the creation of disease detection algorithms.
+In the PNEUMONIA folder, two types of specifc PNEUMONIA can be recognized by the fle name: BACTERIA and VIRUS.

 ## Requirements
 - Tensorflow 2.x